Nepal Parliament Faces Tensions Over Teachers’ and Doctors’ Demands

 Hitraj Pandey, Chief Whip of the CPN (Maoist Centre), leads opposition call for urgent discussion on teachers' protest in Parliament.

-The motion had support from several key parties.
-National Independent Party’s Chief Whip Santosh Pariyar and Unified Socialist MP Sher Bahadur Kunwar co-sponsored the motion.
+The motion had backing from several parties.
+National Independent Party’s Chief Whip Santosh Pariyar and Unified Socialist MP Sher Bahadur Kunwar co-sponsored it.
+Leaders such as Prabhu Sah from the Janata Party and Chitra Bahadur KC of Rastriya Janamorcha also endorsed the proposal.

-Opposition leaders also criticized the government for neglecting demands raised by medical professionals.
-Doctors have been staging protests for months, demanding better working conditions and professional rights.
+Opposition members additionally criticized the government for ignoring medical professionals’ demands.
+Doctors have protested for months, demanding better working conditions and professional rights.
+Analysts say the repeated dismissal of both teachers’ and doctors’ concerns has fueled broader dissatisfaction across professional sectors.

 How did you feel after reading this news?